Course Outline

 - Rationale for using programming languages in machine learning

-- Introduction to Python and Jupyter Notebooks
+- Introduction to Python and Jupyter Notebooks for data science

 - Key Python libraries: pandas, NumPy, scikit-learn, matplotlib, seaborn